 Cataract Canyon is often overshadowed by its downriver counterpart, the Grand Canyon primarily due to name recognition.
 But the whitewater and scenery in Cataract are comparable and absolutely breathtaking.
-It’s somewhat of hidden gem.
+It’s somewhat of a hidden gem.
 The trip cuts right through the middle of Canyonlands National Park.
-In fact, the river itself was recently made a "district" of Canyonlands National Park.
+In fact, the river itself was recently made a “district” of Canyonlands National Park.

 Cataract Canyon offers comparable beauty and whitewater excitement, with more affordable multiple-day trip options and better last-minute availability than Western’s already-sold-out excursions through the Grand Canyon (with one exception – a few spaces remain available for the Grand Canyon 6-Day trip on August 25).
 While Cataract Canyon bookings are up nearly 40 percent this year with waiting lists on some departure dates, there are still a number of prime departures available.

 The two-day Cataract Canyon Express designed for those challenged with busy schedules offers a 100-mile, thrilling adventure via motorized raft at $695 per person ages 12 and up, run weekly through early July.